-PowerBuilder can use OData datasources.
+PowerBuilder can use OData 2.0 or 3.0 data sources.

 OData (the Open Data Protocol) is a Web protocol for querying and updating data that provides a way to unlock your data and free it from silos that exist in applications.
 OData is based on REST (Representational State Transfer).
 It uses the standard HTTP protocol to access data using GET, PUT, POST, and DELETE.